 Common symptoms in premenopausal women include amenorrhea, dysmenorrhea, abnormal bleeding, and infertility.
 Postmenopausal women may be asymptomatic for long periods.
 Hematometra or pyometra may cause uterine distention or sometimes a palpable mass.

 Diagnosis may be suspected based on symptoms and signs (particularly development of amenorrhea or dysmenorrhea after cervical surgery) or on inability to obtain endocervical cells or an endometrial sample for diagnostic tests (eg, for a Papanicolaou [Pap] test).
 Diagnosis of complete stenosis is established if a 1- to 2-mm diameter probe cannot be passed into the uterine cavity.

-If cervical stenosis causes symptoms or uterine abnormalities (eg, hematometra, pyometra), cervical cytology and endometrial biopsy should be done to exclude cancer.
+If cervical stenosis causes symptoms or uterine abnormalities (eg, hematometra, pyometra), cervical cytology and endometrial biopsy or D & C should be done to exclude cancer.
 For postmenopausal women with no history of abnormal Pap tests and for women without symptoms or uterine abnormalities, no further evaluation is needed.

 Treatment is indicated only if symptoms or uterine abnormalities are present and typically involves cervical dilation and placement of cervical stent.

 Last full review/revision July 2014 by S. Gene McNeeley, MD